eclipse-pass/main/.github/ISSUE_TEMPLATE/bug-fix-issue.md

 ---
-name: Bug Fix Issue
+name: Bug Report Issue
-about: A standard Bug Fix template and the types of information that should be captured in a Bug Fix issue.
+about: A standard Bug Report template and the types of information that should be captured in a Bug Report issue.
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

 # Prerequisites

-Please answer the following questions for yourself before submitting a Bug Fix issue:
+Please answer the following questions for yourself before submitting a Bug Report issue:
 * Is the title clear and understandable at a glance?
-* Is a label present if appropriate?
+* Should any other labels be added to this issue?

 Labels are not required for all tickets, but they are helpful for prioritization.
 Please check the labels drop-down to see if any of the pre-set labels work for your ticket.